The 4 Team Building Trends of 2018

 Team building is leaning towards a focus on employee engagement rather than teamwork alone.
 There’s no surprise there, considering the fact that employee engagement increases company revenue and drastically reduces employee turnover.
 Team building is a great way to increase engagement, and many companies are beginning to realize this.
 Better yet, team building with a heavy focus on company culture is even better.

 Company culture is essentially the personality of the company.
 It includes the values, ethics, goals, missions, and expectations of the company.
 Traditional company culture is fairly individualistic.
 Today, the modern company culture is vastly team-based and encourages all levels of participation.
 Think about Google.
-The company’s fun and casual culture is based on engaged, teamwork-centered employees.
+The company’s fun and casual culture are based on engaged, teamwork-centered employees.

 Team building that focuses on company culture strengthens the ties between departments as everyone aligns themselves with company values.
 Traditional team building activities, like sports games or rock climbing outings, don’t achieve this.
-On the other hand, engaging teambuilding gets employees thinking about the company and their role in it.
+On the other hand, engaging teambuilding gets employees thinking about the company and its role in it.

 One way you can accomplish this is by using Strayboots’ team building activities because our challenges are customizable.
 Team leaders can alter our activities to teach employees about the company values and test them on key aspects of their mission.
 This keeps company culture at the forefront of team building, creating a foundation for an engaged employee workforce.